Air Defense

 M167 Vulcan

-The M167 Vulcan is a U.S.-origin towed short-range air-defense gun built around the 20 mm M168 six-barrel rotary cannon.
-In Yemen, Houthi forces have been documented using captured Vulcan guns on improvised vehicle mounts, giving the system a mobile direct-fire role alongside its original close-in air-defense function.
+The M167 Vulcan is a U.S.-origin towed short-range air-defense gun built around the 20 mm M168 six-barrel rotary cannon, a carriage-mounted adaptation of the Vulcan family for close-in defense against aircraft and ground targets.
+U.S. records place M-167 guns with coalition forces during Desert Shield and Desert Storm, while Yemen imagery shows Houthi forces using captured guns on improvised vehicle mounts as mobile direct-fire weapons.

 United States